 Both of our Sunday morning services include scripture, prayers, hymns, and Holy Communion.
 Music plays a vital role in our parish’s identity.
 Our 8 o’clock service uses piano.
 At 10 o’clock, you’ll hear our Holtkamp pipe organ and outstanding Parish Choir.
 The volunteer ensemble sings during the academic year.

-The bulletin for Sunday, September 17th may be viewed by clicking here.
+The bulletin for Sunday, November 19th, may be found by by clicking here.

 There are two basic parts to Sunday worship of Holy Eucharist.
 First, there are Bible readings.
 Usually there is reading from Hebrew scriptures, then a Psalm, then a reading from the New Testament.
 Finally, there is a reading from the Gospel about Jesus.
 We use the Revised Common Lectionary.
 A sermon and prayers follow.